EducationPeter/learnjs/README.md

 This is an educational test project.
 Here is how this project is being setup:

+* check gmail account and look into pw save
 * create a GitHub Account
 * Sign Up
 * Give Email / Password (Credentials)